zer0Kerbal/MoneroFlags/readme.md

 # [Monero Flags (QBMF)][QBMF]

-A pack of Monero flags for use in Kerbal Space Program.
+Monero agent and flags for use in Kerbal Space Program.

 ## By [zer0Kerbal][zer0kerbal], originally by [QuickBASIC][auth-link]